sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 In this case, the problem is that the `list_del` call is in scope of the `if` block.
 However, the majority of matches carry our intended meaning.
-In the future, we are introducing [rules]() to refine queries further, giving you full control for avoiding unintended matches.
+In the future, we are introducing [rules]() to refine queries further, giving you greater control for avoiding unintended matches.

 ---